 This area is a great compromise between price and location with lots of 3 and 4 star hotels and is perfect for families to stay.
-It’s a quieter area, with green spaces like Bloomsbury Square Garden and small streets like Sicilian Avenue.
-The neighborhood attracts artists, writers, and painters, with the British Museum located in Bloomsbury, and it’s only a 20-minute walk to Covent Garden and Oxford Street.
+Bloomsbury is a quieter area popular with families, with green spaces like Bloomsbury Square Garden and small streets like Sicilian Avenue.
+The neighbourhood attracts artists, writers, and painters, with the British Museum located in Bloomsbury, and it’s only a 20-minute walk to Covent Garden and Oxford Street.

 Bottom line: A good location and affordable prices, with excellent transportation links and close proximity to the shops of Oxford Street.
 Possibly the best location to stay in London for families

 Transport: The main stations are Russel Square and Holborn.
 It’s close to Euston, St Pancras and Kings Cross stations.
 This area is especially convenient if you are traveling on the Eurostar trains or to Luton airport.

 Local Sightseeing: The British Museum and it’s a very pretty area.

 Nightlife & shops: The best restaurants are located down Torrington Place but there isn’t much in the way of shops or nightlife in the area.
 You’ll find mainly convenience stores.

 Luxury Hostel: YHA London St Pancras – a popular hostel chain with a selection of different rooms and dorms

 Where to Stay in London, South of the River